argl/podcast-feeds/README.md

 ### TODO

-[ ] factor out all parse utils into its own module, accessible from extension modules
+[x] factor out all parse utils into its own module, accessible from extension modules [ ] record used namespaces
+[ ] implement itunes namespace
+[ ] introduce some kind of error/warning stack for feed shaming